madjestic/.emacs.d/README.md

 ## Installation:

-Make sure that the following binaries are present on your system:
+* Make sure that the following binaries are present on your system, that are needed and used by lsp server:

 ```
 /usr/local/bin/cquery